-If the pressure drop has not decreased within that max permissible period after six tries during a 24-hour period, an alarm will be initiated.
+The max. duration of the defrosting operation is 30 minutes.
+If the pressure drop has not decreased within this max. duration on six occasions during a 24-hour period, an alarm is tripped.

 Note that the heat exchanger performs less efficiently while defrosting is in progress and that the supply air temperature will decrease downstream of the heat exchanger.